katannyak/UK-Traffic-Accident-Analysis-and-Visualization/app/README.md

-# `/apps`
+## `/apps`

-This folder contains our files for the front end and back end of the website.
+This folder contains our files for the frontend and backend of the website.